 After deciding to roast a whole tray of them at the suggestion of my berry picking companion, I proceeded to make salads all week.
 Lots and lots of different types of beet salads.
 And this one in particular was so delicious that even the hubby loved it.
 I mean he really loved it!
-So much so that the first time I made it for him, he opted to eat the entire thing and skimmed on the main dish, which was penne with my sausage marinara sauce, one of his favorites (recipe here, only I substituted the meatballs for chicken sausage).
+So much so that the first time I made it for him, he opted to eat the entire thing and skimmed on the main dish, which was penne with my sausage marinara sauce, one of his favorites.
 I knew when he ate the whole salad before even touching the main dish, this salad was a keeper.
 Now, he’s requesting this beet salad on a regular basis, and salad is rarely something he requests.
 I have a feeling I’ll be back at Kruger’s soon not only for more berries to satisfy my berry obsession this summer, but for another 10 lb bag of beets!

 Roasted Beet and Goat Cheese Salad